Diaper size 3: until what age or weight of baby?

 How to choose the best size 3 diaper?

-Beyond choosing the right size diaper for your baby, you also need to make sure that the diaper you give your baby is healthy for his skin.
-From birth to potty training, your baby will be wearing diapers constantly.
+Beyond choosing the right size diaper for your baby, you also need to make sure that the diaper you give your baby is healthy for his or her skin.
+From birth to potty training, your baby will be constantly in diapers.

-Therefore, your baby's diapers must be perfectly absorbent and safe.
+Your baby's diapers must therefore be perfectly absorbent and harmless.

-This means making sure that the diapers do not contain toxic chemicals, endocrine disruptors, etc. that could cause irritation, rashes, diaper rash and other discomforts to your baby.
-To do this, you need to know the composition of the different layers of your baby's diaper: the contact layer, the absorbent material, the anti-leak material, the outer material, etc...
+To achieve this, you need to make sure that your baby ' s diapers contain no toxic chemicals, endocrine disruptors, etc., which could cause irritation, redness, diaper rash or other discomforts for your baby.
+To do this, you need to know the composition of the different layers of your baby's diaper: the contact layer, the absorbent material, the leak-proof material, the outer material, etc...

-You must also have easy access to the analysis reports.
-If they are not available, move on, a lack of transparency regarding the composition of the products is never a good sign.
+You should also have easy access to analysis reports.
+If they're not available, don't bother - a lack of transparency about product composition is never a good sign.

 You should also be wary of false marketing claims or claims that are not based on reliable information.
-Some mentions like hypoallergenic, dermatological control are mandatory for diapers and panty liners.
+Certain terms, such as hypoallergenic and dermatologically tested , are mandatory for diapers and panty liners.

 Instead, refer to the whitening methods.
-The majority of diapers today are bleached using the ECF (Elementary Chlorine Free) method, which is a method that uses chlorine derivatives that are toxic to baby's skin.
-Only 5% of baby diapers are today bleached using the TCF (Totally Chlorine Free) method, which uses neither chlorine nor chlorine dioxide.
+Most diapers today are bleached using the ECF (Elementary Chlorine Free) method, which uses chlorine derivatives that are toxic to baby's skin.
+Only 5% of baby diapers today are bleached using the TCF (Totally Chlorine Free) method, which uses neither chlorine nor chlorine dioxide.

-Several studies have been published by consumer associations or by the ANSS to warn about the safety of diaper compositions.
+Several studies have been published by consumer associations and the ANSS, warning of the safety of diaper compositions.

-Concerning the disposable vs. cloth diapers debate, both have advantages and disadvantages.
-Cloth diapers are more ecological, but in terms of cleanliness and risk of irritation, disposable diapers are preferred.
+As for the disposable vs. cloth diaper debate, both have their advantages and disadvantages.
+Cloth diapers are more environmentally friendly, but in terms of cleanliness and risk of irritation, disposable diapers are preferred.

-Baby is growing : when to change for a size 4 diaper ?
+Baby's growing: when to change to a size 4 diaper?

-From the 6th month of your baby's life, his weight gain continues to slow down.
+From your baby's 6th month of life, his weight gain continues to slow down.
 Here are a few signs that should tell you it's time to switch to a size 4 diaper :

-• It's getting harder to close the diaper fasteners;
+• It becomes difficult to close the diaper fasteners;

-And if you can't close the fasteners at all, not at all: your baby is growing and it's time to upgrade!
+And if you can't close the fasteners at all, don't worry: your baby is growing and it's time to go up a size!